jamiely/sample/docs/analysis.md

   that the difference was negligble and that we weren't calculating the time it takes to create a connection so it would not matter either way.
 Theoretically we only need one connection per worker.
+There might be some overhead in establishing connections that effects running queries.

 Decisions I made in the interest of time
 ========================================